frozn/TipTac/README.md

   - fixed "Smart Icon Appearance" for mounts and mount equipment (in mount journal), items (in adventure journal), spells and items (in guild/community->perks)
 - added scroll frame to config options. the scroll bar appears automatically, if content doesn't fit completely on the page.
 - applied transparency from standard backdrop and backdrop border to special backdrop and backdrop border
+- fixed timewalking enemy tooltip level color
-- fixed 1-pixel borders which are sometimes 2 pixels wide
+- added option for pixel perfect tooltip backdrop (edge size and insets) to fix 1-pixel borders which are sometimes 2 pixels wide
 - added icons to item comparison tooltips (ShoppingTooltip1/ShoppingTooltip2 and ItemRefShoppingTooltip1/ItemRefShoppingTooltip2)
 - fixed fading issues with tooltip
 - fixed hooking tips if event VARIABLES_LOADED from TipTacItemRef fired before the one from TipTac